What Is a Terroristic Threat and What Happens If You Get Charged?

 • Restitution and other fees, if it applies

-Restitution can be extremely costly and involves repayment equal to the cost of the evacuation, including, but not limited to, fire and police response; emergency medical service or emergency preparedness response; and transportation of an individual from the building, place of assembly or facility.
+Restitution can be extremely costly and involves repayment equal to the cost of the evacuation.
+Fines include but are not limited to fire and police response, emergency medical service or emergency preparedness response, and transportation of an individual from the building, place of assembly or facility.
+While these actions may seem minor, costs add up quickly.

 Follow us on social media